BestTimesToVisit.com Logo

 Ferries (Interislander & Bluebridge)

-The only way to travel between the North and South Islands, crossing the Cook Strait between Wellington and Picton.
-It's a scenic journey in itself, often spotting dolphins or whales.
+The primary way to travel between the North and South Islands, crossing the Cook Strait.
+It's a scenic journey offering stunning views of the Marlborough Sounds and Wellington's harbor.

-Tip:Book your ferry crossing well in advance, particularly if you're taking a car, as sailings can fill up.
-The Interislander is generally considered more comfortable and has better onboard facilities, but Bluebridge can sometimes be cheaper.
+Tip:Book your ferry crossing well in advance, particularly if you're taking a vehicle, as space is limited.
+The Interislander is generally considered more scenic and has better onboard facilities, while Bluebridge can sometimes be slightly cheaper.
 Arrive at the terminal at least 30-60 minutes before departure, especially with a vehicle.
+Consider booking a cabin if you have a very early or late crossing.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.